 Heat pump installation is a complicated endeavor, and is not something that should be attempted as a do-it-yourself project.
 It might be tempting to save on the installation fee, but heat pumps contain several complicated components including electrical, ducting, plumbing, and gas, that require the installation expertise and specialized tools of a qualified HVAC professional.
 Heat pumps are a specialized technology that require the right level of skill for proper installation and service.

 That said, it’s good to understand the process of how a heat pump is installed.
 Here’s a step-by-step breakdown of how to install a mini-split heat pump system.

-Again, it should be reiterated that heat pump installation is a complicated undertaking with many complex steps that should only be attempted by qualified HVAC professionals.
-The steps listed above are merely to give homeowners an idea of what’s involved in the process of installing a heat pump.
+Again, heat pump installation remains a complicated undertaking with many complex steps.
+Therefore, experts recommend that only qualified HVAC professionals work on heat pump projects.
+However, homeowners should have an idea of the steps involved in the process of installing a heat pump.

 Options for Heat Pump Repair

 A qualified HVAC professional should inspect your heat pump unit once a year to ensure it’s working at its peak.
 Most heat pumps are low-maintenance and do not require much in the way of upkeep, aside from ensuring the coils, fans, and filters are kept clean — which is generally something homeowners can check themselves.
-However, due to the complexity of the various types of heat pump systems, it’s best to leave any repairs and major maintenance to a qualified professional.
+However, due to the complexity of the various heat pump systems, leave repairs and major maintenance to qualified professionals.